pop, rock, jazz, spoken word …

 Longer reverberation also means louder reverberation.
-We know this from for instance churches: when the sound keeps ringing, the message of the priest becomes unintelligible.
-Same for music with a lot of rhythm and a staccato, percussive nature: the intelligibility of the music becomes low since one sound has not stopped before the next one starts.
-The reverberant sound of the first impulse masks the other.
+And that may, in turn, make the original sound unintelligeble.
+We know this from for instance churches: the message of the priest becomes hard to understand.
+Same for music with a lot of rhythm and syncopation of a staccato, percussive nature: the intelligibility of the music becomes low since one sound keeps going at a loud level while the next one starts.
+The loud, reverberant sound of the first impulse masks the next.
 On the other hand: choir or legato-types music sounds great with a long reverb.

 Most contemporary music is rhythmically active and loud at lower frequencies.
 Many rooms have a long reverberation in the 63, and 125 Hz octave band but not in the 250 Hz band or above.
 This is due to the nature of many dedicated acoustically absorptive materials on the market.
 Try to notice how a female speaker might be easier to understand than a male speaker … Many (other) musical instruments also stretch down in at least the 125 Hz band: bass, guitars, keyboards, drums …